aws/uefi/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This project is licensed under the [BSD-2-Clause-Patent License](LICENSE).